 — A resource room – large, open, well equipped.

 — A master-newbie connection.
 Begin with one class a week with some of the best in the school.
 Choose one as a mentor.
-Oddly, there are advantages to choosing outside the subject area.
+Oddly, there are advantages to choosing outside your subject area.
 Teaching is a dynamic skill and there is more involved than content mastery, an area where most well prepared teachers are already competent.

 — An expandable course content file regularly revised and with notes for self-suggestions added on what would improve the lesson.
 Revise now and again to clean the pages and add to the file.
 After a while you’ll look forward to starting again.